HypoChloremic/python_learning/doc/django_dev.md

 You have now wired an index view into the URLconf.
 Verify it’s working with `...\> py manage.py runserver`

+## Database setup
+Open `mysite/settings.py`. its a normal `module` (that can be imported yani), with module-level variables representing django settings.

+### By default
+By default, it is configred to use SQLite, which is the easiest choice.
+SQLite is included in python, no need to install anything.

 # Some details

 ## path()